 The REST API is a flexible interface that allows you to send HTTP requests to access and modify your directory via Adaxes.
 Besides the standard directory operations like user modification or group membership management, you can also access some of the Adaxes-specific features.
 For example, you can retrieve members of business units, or execute custom commands.
 The purpose of the REST API is to enable easy integrations with third party systems or your custom applications, as you can use virtually any programming language to make API calls.
 For details about using the REST API, see REST API Overview.

-Adaxes PowerShell Module is a set of PowerShell cmdlets designed to provide a command-line interface for Active Directory management.
-Using the cmdlets included in the module, you can create, update and delete Active Directory objects, manage group memberships, reset passwords, search Active Directory, etc.
+Adaxes PowerShell Module is a set of PowerShell cmdlets designed to provide a command-line interface for directory management.
+Using the cmdlets included in the module, you can create, update and delete directory objects, manage group memberships, reset passwords, search objects, etc.

-Operations on Active Directory objects can be performed either via the Adaxes service, or by accessing Active Directory domain controllers directly.
-When using the Adaxes service as a proxy, you benefit from Adaxes features like Active Directory automation, workflow rules, data validation policies, audit, and reporting.
+Operations on directory objects can be performed either via the Adaxes service, or by accessing Active Directory domain controllers directly.
+When using the Adaxes service as a proxy, you benefit from Adaxes features like automation, workflow rules, data validation policies, audit, and reporting.
 For details about using the PowerShell module, see PowerShell Module Overview.

-The SPML provider enables SPML-compliant applications to communicate with Active Directory via the SPML 2.0 protocol.
-The provider transforms SPML requests sent by these applications into Active Directory operations or data retrieval queries.
-The SPML provider can access Active Directory via Adaxes or directly.
+The SPML provider enables SPML-compliant applications to communicate with your directory via the SPML 2.0 protocol.
+The provider transforms SPML requests sent by these applications into directory operations or data retrieval queries.
+The SPML provider can access your directory via Adaxes or directly connect to Active Directory domain controllers.
 In the direct access mode, Adaxes functionality (business rules, property patterns, etc.) is bypassed.
 The SPML provider is an alternative legacy integration method for provisioning systems that support only SPML.